hathawayj/gitandgithub/readme.md

 __Yes.__

-It feels weird at first but quickly becomes second nature.
-More bad news.
+It feels weird at first but quickly becomes second nature—more bad news.
 Our pain will be short-lived because students primarily work in their own repositories.
 Do you use GitHub to work with other people or to coordinate your own work from multiple computers?
-If so, after you recover from the initial setup, Git will crush you again with merge conflicts.
-And this is not one-time pain, this could be a dull ache for a long time.
+If so, after you recover from the initial setup, git will crush you again with merge conflicts.
+And this is not one-time pain; this could be a dull ache for a long time.
 The best remedy is prevention, but also understanding how to back out of tricky situations and tackle them on your own terms.

 Managing a project via Git/GitHub is much more like the Google Doc scenario and enjoys many of the same advantages.
 It is definitely more complicated than collaborating on a Google Doc, but this puts you in the right mindset. [ref](https://happygitwithr.com/big-picture.html)